Employee communications and consultation

 A variety of communications methods will be needed, both spoken and written.
 The methods will depend mainly on the size and structure of the organisation.
 Methods include:

 - company handbooks

 - video conferencing

-There are some times when you must consult your employees, for example when 20 or more employees are to be made redundant a period of consultation must take place.
+There are some times when employers must consult with employees, for example when 20 or more employees are to be made redundant a period of consultation must take place.
 This would also be the case where a transfer of undertakings will occur.
-Also employers may be covered by the European Union Directive for informing and consulting employees, these regulations apply to business with 50 or more employees.
-Under these regulation employees have the right to:
+Also employers may be covered by the Information and consultation of employees (ICE) regulations 2004 which apply to business with 50 or more employees.
+Under these regulations, employees have the right to:

 - information about the business economic situation

 - information and consultation about decisions likely to lead to substantial changes in work organisation or contractual relations.